Boeing 737 Next Generation: Enhanced Short Runway Package

-The first enhanced version was delivered to Gol Transportes Aéreos (GOL) on July 31, 2006.
+The first enhanced version, line number 1843, registered as PR-GTA, was delivered to Gol Transportes Aéreos (GOL) on July 28, 2006.
 At that time, twelve customers had ordered the package for more than 250 airframes.
 Customers include: GOL, Alaska Airlines, Air Europa, Air India, Egyptair, GE Commercial Aviation Services (GECAS), Hapagfly, Japan Airlines, Pegasus Airlines, Ryanair, Sky Airlines and Turkish Airlines.

+Performance Improvement Package (PIP)

+Stage II: Engine Enhancement Program

+The CFM56-7BE (Enhanced) engines were introduced in mid-2015 as part of the PIP (Performance improvement package) for the 737 Next Generation aircraft.